guido-syseng/Hassio-Addons/notifier/DOCS.md

 `data.addon: aaaannnn_notifier`:
 Tells the service to send the command to this add-on, aaaannnn_notifier is the host name of the notifier addon, **read Hostname in the Info page** of the Notifier.

-`data.input: vol`:
+`data.input: volume`:
-Alias name created in the add-on  for the volume configuration, that estabilish the sound intensity in percent of the audio message notified, valid for each kind of message, sound .wav/,mp3 or vocal tts pico.
+Alias name created in the add-on  for the volumeumeume configuration, that estabilish the music intensity in percent of the audio message notified, valid for each kind of message, music .wav/,mp3 or vocal tts pico.

-**Subsequents Aliases names `sound` and `text`** are alternatives to activate sound or tts, if both are presents it's used the sound alias
+**Subsequents Aliases names `music` and `message`** are alternatives to activate music or tts, if both are presents it's used the music alias

-`data.input: sound`:
+`data.input: music`:
-Alias name for indication of file name (.Wav or .mp3) with the sound to send.
+Alias name for indication of file name (.Wav or .mp3) with the music to send.

-`data.input: text`:
+`data.input: message`:
-Alias name created for indication of the text to vocally trasmit for advise or for information (picotts addon prerequisite)
+Alias name created for indication of the message to vocally trasmit for advise or for information (picotts addon prerequisite)

 Configuration examples